pelias/pelias-android-sdk/README.md

 The current stratedgy for testing involves mocking the service instance which is an retrofit interface which describes the paths to the API.

-You can extend Pelias where you can inject you mock object ... we use Mockito which is awesome
+You can extend Pelias where you can inject you mock object ... we use Mockito which is awesome.

 ```java
 package com.mapzen.android;